I LOVE to travel and use every bit of my vacation time to explore our beautiful planet.

 Since then, I’ve been using up ALL of my vacation time to travel the world.

-Any spare time I have, I use it to blog about how to make travel affordable, easy, and fun, as well as how to use everyday technology to do it.
+Any spare time I have, I use it to blog about how to make travel easy, affordable, and fun by using everyday technology.

-I hope you’ll stick around to learn all of my tips and tricks so you can start traveling the world with ease, too!
+I hope you’ll stick around to learn all of my tips and tricks so you can start traveling the world with ease and blog about it, too!

 Education and work experience